-Form - Privacy NoteThe Australian Government Department of Health (the Department) is bound by the Privacy Act 1988 and the Australian Privacy Principles (APPs).
+Form - Privacy NoteThe Australian Government Department of Health and Aged Care (Department) is bound by the Privacy Act 1988 and the Australian Privacy Principles (APPs).

 The Department is collecting personal information that you provide in the relevant Form for the purposes of assessing the application or processing the notification (as the case may be).
 The collection of the personal information is authorised under the National Health Act 1953 (Cth) and delegated legislation under that Act.

 For further information, please visit Privacy and your personal information.